lukegotjellyfish/Arma-Class-Filter/README.md

 VehicleExport.sqf in the Class Searcher folder is a continuation of what both python scripts served to do, using KillZone Kid's make_file_64x (v 1.5) to write data to a file. http://killzonekid.com/arma-64-bit-extensions/
+I have made a new repo for the project: